-All workshops have wrapped up, but you can still view the recordings below.
+All workshops for 2020 have wrapped up, but you can still view our library of recordings below.

 Through the Artist Sustainability Workshop Series (ASWS), the Bronx Council on the Arts (BCA) seeks to provide resources for artists seeking to build out their skill sets and create sustainable careers.
 We offer two types:

 - Professional Development- which helps artists learn how to structure their artistic practices as a business, with workshops in business planning, intellectual property, marketing, fundraising and more.

 - Craft Development- including writing, visual arts, music, and media workshops.